Are You New to the Studio?

 You will certainly get some relief after your class, some students have said that this relief can last for a couple of days, but it is not a long term solution.

-You can book a space in any scheduled class online using the Hot Yoga Asylimb (HYA) website or through the Mindbody App.
+You can book a space in any scheduled class online using the Hot Yoga Asylimb (HYA) website or through the Momence App.
 Once you become a registered student, using the online booking system is the most efficient and effective way to manage your attendance and reserve classes.

 Please note when you do sign up online, your username is your email address.
 You can then create a password, see your purchases, attendance history, update your profile and contact details.